An Approximation Algorithm for Maximum Stable Matching with Ties and Constraints: Strategy-Proof Approximation Mechanisms

-Using Algorithm~\ref{alg1}, we present a mechanism that is strategy-proof for workers and attains the approximation ratio $\frac{3}{2}$ in a special case of {\sc smti-lc}, where \begin{itemize} \item each worker is assigned at most one contract and \item each firm has a strict preference. \end{itemize} We now define a setting {\sc smti-olc}, which is a many-to-one variant of {\sc smti-lc}.
-(Here, {\sc olc} stands for one-sided laminar constraints).
+We define a setting of {\sc smti-olc}, which is a many-to-one variant of {\sc smti-lc}.
+(Here, {\sc olc} stands for ``one-sided laminar constraints'').
+In {\sc smti-olc}, each worker is assigned at most one contract and hence has no laminar constraints.
 An instance of {\sc smti-olc} is described as $I=(W,F,E,\{P_w\}_{w\in W}, \{\laminar_f,q_f,P_f\}_{f\in F})$.
 To consider strategies of workers, we slightly change the assumption on each $P_w$.
 In Section~\ref{sec:Problem}, it is assumed that $P_w$ contains all contracts in $E_w$.
 Here, we allow each worker to submit a preference list $P_w$ that is defined on any subset of $E_w$ and regard contracts not appearing in $P_w$ as unacceptable for $w$.
-Let $E^{\circ}$ be the set of contracts appearing in $\{P_w\}_{w\in W}$.
-For an {\sc smti-olc} instance $I$, a stable matching is defined similarly as in Section~\ref{sec:formulation}, where a matching $M$ should satisfy $M\subseteq E^{\circ}$ as well as the feasibilities of all firms, and a contract $e\in E\setminus M$ blocks a matching $M$ only if $e\in E^{\circ}$.
-The auxiliary instance $I^*=(W,F,E^*,\{P^*_w\}_{w\in W}, \{\laminar^*_f,q^*_f,P^*_f\}_{f\in F})$ is defined similarly as in Section~\ref{sec:alg}.
-By restricting $I$ on $E^{\circ}$, we can transform $I$ into an equivalent instance in the form in Section~\ref{sec:Problem}; hence, all the results in Sections~\ref{sec:correctness} and \ref{sec:complexity} extend to this setting.
-See Observation~\ref{rem:SP} in Appendix~\ref{app:SP} for the details.
+Let $E^{\circ}$ be the set of acceptable contracts, that is, $E^{\circ}=\set{e\in E|\text{$e$ appears in $P_w$, where $w=\w(e)$}}$.